soif/EspBuddy/doc/command_examples.md

     --repo=xxx      : Repository to use (overrides per host settings)

 + UPLOAD_OPTIONS :
-    -b              : Build before Flashing/Uploading/Upgrading firmware
-    -w              : Wire Mode : Upload using the serial port instead of the default OTA -e              : In Wire Mode, erase flash first, then upload -m              : Switch to serial monitor after upload -p              : Upload previous firmware backuped (instead of the latest build) -s              : Skip Intermediate OTA Upload (when 2steps mode is  set) -c              : When using --firm, make a copy instead of a symbolic link --port=xxx      : Serial port to use (override main or per host serial port) --rate=xxx      : Serial port speed to use (override main or per host serial port) --firm=xxx      : Full path to the firmware file to upload (override latest build one) --from=REPO     : Migrate from REPO to the selected config
+    -b              : Build before Flashing / OTA Uploading / Upgrading firmware -p              : Upload previous firmware backuped (instead of the latest one) -c              : When using --firm, make a copy instead of a symbolic link --firm=xxx      : Full path to the firmware file to upload (overrides latest build one)

++ FLASH_OPTIONS :
+    -e              : Erase memory first, then upload -m              : Imediatly switches to serial port monitor after upload --port=xxx      : Serial port to use (overrides main or per host serial port) --rate=xxx      : Serial port speed to use (overrides main or per host serial port).
+Either:
+                       - a number
+                       - 'slow'  is a shorcut for   57600
+                       - 'boot'  is a shorcut for   74880 (default)
+                       - 'fast'  is a shorcut for  115200
+                       - 'turbo' is a shorcut for  460800

++ OTA_OPTIONS :
+    -s              : Skip Intermediate OTA Upload (when 2steps mode is set in config) --from=REPO     : Migrate from REPO to the selected config's REPO

 + AUTH_OPTIONS :
     --login=xxx     : Login name (overrides host or per config login)